1. What is a healthy breakfast?

 What do the sodium (salt) numbers mean on food labels?

-The government created rules back in the 1980s for nutrition information labeling on packaged foods.
-Before the regulations were passed, the only information required was a listing of the ingredients in the package, in order from the largest amount to the smallest amount.
-Other than that, we were pretty much on our own, and had to guess how much of something might or might not be in any particular food.
-Fortunately, it’s a bit easier now.
+In 1990 the government passed the Nutrition Labeling and Education Act.
+The rules prior to that were pretty basic, and the only information required was a listing of the ingredients in the package.
+You had to be a bit of a detective and know a lot about food to be able to understand what you might be eating.
+The ingredients were listed in order, by weight, from the largest amount to the smallest amount.
+That meant that consumers were pretty much on our own, and had to guess how much of something might or might not be in any particular food.

 I have found with informal testing of recipes that keeping the sodium levels above 300 mg for a main course dish is about the level that most people find “salty enough.”

-The best way to approach this is to divide your day into meals with targets at breakfast and lunch under 500 mg sodium and dinner under 1,000 mg in total.
-Look at the Nutrition Facts on any package of food and add the total milligrams of sodium for the foods that you are eating.
+The best way to approach this is to divide your day into meals with targets at breakfast and lunch under 500 mg sodium and dinner under 1,000 mg total.
+Look at the Nutrition Facts on any package of food and add the total milligrams of sodium for the foods that you are eating and add up how much sodium is in each meal for the day.